maxgram/grunt-bower-licensechecker/README.md

     Acceptable Values: `Object`, `null`, `false`
     Required param: `outFile`

-`outFile` must be specified in order to output file to be made.
+`outFile` must be specified in order for output file to be made.
 If no other options are provided the output file will be empty.

 Boolean Options:
 *    `nonBower`: Writes list of Non-Bower components detected in specified folder (in case `bower.json` doesn't exist)